IBM/infra-to-app-with-landing-zone/docs/part1/20-operator-access.md

 - Deploying a site-to-site VPN solution in the management VPC
 - Deploying a certified bastion solution, such as Gravitational Teleport in the management VPC.

-This part of the lab shows how to expose one of the VSI's in the management VPC as a ‘jump-box’, as this is one of the simplest way to proceed, albeit not being strongly secure.
-The Going Further section below provides links to some of the other ways to provide operator access.
+This part of the lab shows how to expose one of the VSI in the management VPC as a 'jump-box', as this is one of the simplest way to proceed, albeit not being strongly secure.
+The [Going Further](./part1/50-going-further) section below provides links to some of the other ways to provide operator access.

+## Steps

-Perform the following actions to provide operator access to a VSI in the management VPC
+Perform the following actions to enable public ssh access to one of the VSI in the management VPC.
+This VSI will be the unique operator entry point ('jump-box') to the landing zone VPC topology.

 1. Access the [Virtual server instances for VPC list](https://cloud.ibm.com/vpc-ext/compute/vs)
 2. Verify that the region is set to the region you provisioned your resources and click the VSI labeled _&lt;initials&gt;-management-server-1_